djog/minecraft_quest/README.md

  * Teams both have half of the world.
  * We don't steal from our team and be respectful to our team members.
  * The usage of any (hacked) clients are strictly forbidden.
-   The only clients that are allowed are fps boosters such as optifine.
+   The only clients that are allowed are FPS boosters such as optifine.
    NO waypoints, minimaps and such.

 ## FAQ